 Amrik Singh Bhabra MBE, NST Trustee: Amrik is the Chief Executive of Coventry-based firm ADECS.
-He has developed and grown the business over the past twenty-five years continuously changing and adapting in this ever changing world in which we live.
-Amrik is passionate about helping young people develop to their full potential and actively supports this by providing apprenticeships at work, acting as a mentor to school leavers and young business people, and encourages links between schools, businesses and industry in Coventry.
-Amrik is always keen to forge links between the community and business, and has a real drive to make a difference and ‘give back’ he supports many local charities and is an active fundraiser.
-He was previously the Chair of Governors at Finham Primary school and is currently is a Trustee of the Finham Park Multi Academy Trust, Nishkam School Trust, Coventry and Warwickshire Reinvestment Trust, Coventry and Warwickshire Chamber of Commerce, Coventry and Warwickshire Chamber Training, University Hospitals Coventry and Warwickshire hospital charity, and The Heart of England Community Foundation.
+He has developed and grown the business over the past thirty years, continuously changing and adapting in this ever-changing world in which we live.
+Amrik is passionate about helping young people develop to their full potential and actively supports this by providing apprenticeships at work, acting as a mentor to school leavers and young business people, and encourages links between schools, businesses, and industry in the West Midlands.
+Amrik is always keen to forge links between the community and business.
+He is currently a Trustee/Non Executive Director of the Finham Park Multi Academy Trust, Nishkam School Trust, Coventry and Warwickshire Reinvestment Trust, Coventry and Warwickshire Chamber of Commerce, Coventry and Warwickshire Chamber Training, University Hospitals Coventry and Warwickshire hospital charity, and The Heart of England Community Foundation.

 Ishwinder Kaur Mahon, NST Trustee: Ish has extensive experience working with children as a counsellor in a number of settings including schools, social services, youth services and school inclusion projects.
 She is a psychotherapist and worked both in primary and secondary settings as well as community charities and social services whilst complete her MA in Child, Adolescent and Family Psychotherapy.
 She has served as an active volunteer for the Nishkam Community and supported the Trust during the pre-opening phase of the schools. she has a strong background in governance and experience of working with SEND and vulnerable pupils.